MoniMurray/bookworms-et-al/README.md

 The shopping cart is for the site user to add products to for purchase.

 When a product is successfully added to the shopping cart a success message is displayed to the user giving a thumbnail view and synopsis of the product added.
-It conveniently provides a total monetary value of the products in the shopping cart so the user can keep a running count of the cost of what they have added to the cart for purchase.
+It conveniently provides a total monetary value of the products in the shopping cart so the user can keep a running count of the cost of the contents of the cart.

 Within the shopping cart page, a user has additional functionality and can increase or decrease the quantity of a product they have selected to purchase up to a maximum of 5, or remove it entirely, and can see the running total of their purchase update with every change they make.